-Blarghour is mainly interested in the farming of sheep and cattle, and there are no sporting aims as such.
+Blarghour is focused on the farming of sheep and cattle, and there are no sporting aims as such.
 Deer are managed in line with national and ITDMG guidelines, taking biodiversity and a healthy ecology on the hill into account, along with consideration for neighbours.